zach-sbai/StereoSA/README.md

 </p>

-# Integration in visual-inertial odometry.
+# Integration into visual-inertial odometry.
 This video was recorded during a straight-line navigation test on the Hunter V2 Robot.
 For more details, please visit the project repository: [https://github.com/M2219/ACNMR](https://github.com/M2219/ACNMR)